Acceptance and Commitment Therapy (ACT)

 What Is ACT Therapy?
 Victoria, BC | Sean Lewis Counselling

 Acceptance and Commitment Therapy (ACT) is Sean Lewis’s primary modality, and for good reason; over 900 randomized controlled trials support its effectiveness across anxiety, depression, PTSD, chronic pain, and OCD-spectrum conditions.
-If nothing you have tried works for your anxiety, or you are tired of therapy that just talks about feelings without changing anything, ACT offers a different path.
+ACT builds psychological flexibility; your ability to be present with discomfort while still taking action toward what matters.